(This story was originally published on Titans Online in September 2019.)

 George and Lewis still have each other.

-Lewis is scheduled to speak at an event for George at Ohio State, and George recently went out of his way to spend time with Lewis at one of his functions as well.
-Lewis on Thursday flew cross-country to Nashville from Los Angeles, where he's training for Dancing with the Stars.
+Lewis recently spoke at an event for George at Ohio State, and George recently went out of his way to spend time with Lewis at one of his functions as well.
+Lewis flew cross-country to Nashville from Los Angeles, where he'd been training for Dancing with the Stars, for George's event.
 A few months earlier, Lewis had promised to be there for George.

 The two talk regularly, and build each other up after so many years trying to beat each other down.